arineng/jcrvalidator/README.md

     -h                               display help
 ```

 This code was written and tested on Ruby 2.0.
-At present it can only run its unit
-tests.
 Feel free to fiddle with it.
 To run the unit tests, simply run the `rspec` command.